 On why he turned emotional and broke down, the CJI said at the fag end of the speech: “If nothing else has worked in terms of the improving the condition of the judiciary, an emotion appeal may perhaps I thought”.

-“50 of proposals sent to us were turned down as we have raised the bar.
+50 % REJECTIONSSpeaking at the Conference of Chief Justices and Chief Ministers conference, Chief Justice T S Thakur that while it made 143 appointments to the High Courts, approval for 169 were still pending with the governmentSignificantly the CJI said 50 percent of the proposals for high court judgeship have been turned down.“50 of proposals sent to us were turned down as we have raised the bar.
 A slightest blemish against a candidate has resulted in his rejection.
 We do not want criticism about how people get appointed, much has been said about it" said CJI

 RETIRED JUDGES TO COME BACK

 The CJI said as per a resolution passed in conference it has been resolved that apart from fresh appointments “which may take two months or so for completion we need to use the services of judges who have already proved themselves in the system.
 Article 224 of the constitution already provides for it..some judges who have served 30 years, 40 years who have risen from the ranks because of their integrity, any judge who has done well ..to ask them to go home will be a waste of talent”.
 This is because of the extra ordinary situation we are faced with ..because of the shortage of judges.
 The judges who are ready to work, they can be used for another two years or so”, said the Chief Justice

 Referring to the speech of the Chief Justice of India, where he spoke of the large number of cases pending in various courts in India, the Prime Minister said that he understood the Chief Justice’s concern.
 He said that going forward, he hoped that the Government and the Judiciary could work together to find solutions to these issues.